kevindeasis/Notes/README.md

 $PATH
 $HOME

-#add to $PATH
+//add to $PATH
-#make it permanent by putting it in .bashrc in $HOME directory
+//make it permanent by putting it in .bashrc in $HOME directory export PATH=$PATH:$HOME/bin
-export PATH=$PATH:$HOME/bin
 ```
 more about [bash rc](http://superuser.com/questions/147043/where-to-find-the-bashrc-file-on-mac-os-x-snow-leopard-and-lion)